For most of human history, knowing what time it was in your town or village was more than enough to regulate daily life.

 A railway network, however, whose trains could cross the country within a day, needed standard time to ensure that passengers departed on schedule and, importantly, avoid collisions.

 In the US, meanwhile, Samuel Morse and his associate Alfred Vail developed a simpler transmitter, the Morse key, which encoded the letters of the alphabet using short and long electrical pulses.
 His receiver recorded the message on paper as a series of dots and dashes—Morse code.
+Their system did not reach practical form until 1844.

 What was the effect of the telegraph on the railways?

 The design called for some form of remote control, as the trains themselves had no means of starting or stopping.
 The answer was to install telegraph instruments at each station, sending information to the engineers who started and stopped the winding engines as needed.
+This was the first commercially successful use of the electric telegraph anywhere in the world.

 Telegraphy made it possible for information to travel much faster than the fastest means of transport—the railway.